gordtulloch/mlCloudDetect/README.md

 Releases:
 * Version 0.9.0 requires Python 3.8 and Keras/Tensorflow 2.11 to support V2 keras model files like those created by Teachable Machine.
 It requires command line parameters.
 Run the program without parameters to see usage or see below.
-* Version 1.0.0 (in development) will include a Keras V3 model generation script and will run in any version of Python.
+* Version 1.0.0 (still in development) will include a Keras V3 model generation script and will run in any version of Python.
 It takes no parameters but uses a config file mlCloudDetect.ini.

 Please see the article at https://openastronomy.substack.com/p/detecting-clouds-with-machine-learning for basic operation and how to create a keras model for your observatory.
 The primary purpose of the script is to inform weather watcher software whether it's safe and useful to open the observatory roof and commence observations.
 Please see the article at https://openastronomy.substack.com/p/detecting-clouds-with-machine-learning for basic operation and how to create a keras model for your observatory.
 The primary purpose of the script is to inform weather watcher software whether it's safe and useful to open the observatory roof and commence observations.
 Runs in Python 3.8 currently as it requires Keras and Tensorflow 2.11 for the V2 Keras model produced by Teachable Machine.
 V1.0.0 (in development) will include a training script to solve this issue.